pazz/alot/docs/source/usage/modes/search.rst

 .. describe:: retag

-    set tags of all messages in the thread that match the current query
+    set tags to all messages in the selected thread

     argument
         comma separated list of tags

     optional arguments
-        :---no-flush: postpone a writeout to the index (defaults to: 'True') :---all: retag all messages in search result
+        :---no-flush: postpone a writeout to the index (defaults to: 'True') :---all: retag all messages that match the current query

 .. _cmd.search.retagprompt: